pepopowitz/building-your-first-react-app/src/slides/02_setup.md

 If you **cloned before yesterday** - pull latest!

-If you **followed codemash instrux & downloaded repo** - clone instead!

 If **not set up**, do this while I talk! (point out url)

 _If lots didn't do it:_